vapolia/Svg-Samples/README.md

-# Samples for the enterprise Svg ui control for .NET8 and MAUI
+# Samples for the enterprise Svg ui control for .NET8 (native) and MAUI

 This repository holds samples and doc for the SVG control for Windows, Android, iOS and Mac.
 [More infos](https://vapolia.eu)